txlibre/fundraiser-tools/README.md

 1. Read the whole source beforehand and be fully responsible for the code you run on your computer.
 2. Verify the computer you're using is secure and not compromised.

-## Table of Content
+## Table of Contents

-- [Declaration](#declaration): description and content of the declaration
-- [Repository content](#repository-content): description of the directories and files of the repository
+- [Repository](#repository): description of the directories and files of the repository
-- [Signatures generation](#signatures-generation): instructions to generate your `ETH_addrSignature` and `declarationSignature`, and to serialize them inside a sandboxed environment.
+- [Signatures generation](#signatures-generation): instructions to generate your `ETH_addrSignature`
 - [Tech details](#tech-details): technical details of the tools used in the sandboxed execution environment.

-## Declaration

-Whitelisting involves cryptografically signing a declaration to support decoupling the Tezos idea from its implementations.
-You must read, understand and agree with the declaration before signing it.
-Signatures are pseudonymous and not linked with your identity.
-You should not sign the declaration if you don't fully understand and agree with its content.

-> Declaration: `I hereby cryptographically prove to be a contributor of Tezos Stiftung (CHE-290.597.458), a Swiss Foundation based in Gubelstrasse 11, 6300 Zug, Switzerland.
-I recognize and welcome the existence multiple implementations of Tezos.
-I ask and expect Tezos Stiftung to foster competition among them by funding and supporting their development, marketing and growth.
-Funds allotted to various Tezos implementations shall always be directly proportional to their market capitalization at the time of each distribution of funds.
-Distribution of funds to multiple existing Tezos implementations shall begin no later than January 1st 2019 and consistently continue throughout time.
-Following priorities autonomously set by each community, Tezos Stiftung shall distribute funds in the most appropriate, effective and transparent way.`

-## Repository content
+## Repository

 This repository contains the following directories and files:

 - `Dockerfile`: instructions to create the Docker-based sandboxed execution environment.
 A Docker environment increases safety and stability, and allows the user to avoid installing dependencies or configuring an environment.
-- `gen-signatures.sh`: Bash script that improves usability and security by interactively asking the user for inputs while running the `pykeychecker` and `jstxencoder` tools.
+- `gen-signatures.sh`: Bash script that improves usability and security by interactively asking the user for inputs while running the `pykeychecker` tool.
 - `pykeychecker`: written in Python, this is an extended version (you can verify the [4 diffs](https://github.com/tezos/fundraiser-tools/compare/master...tzlibre:master?diff=split&name=master]#diff-e6c8e5e03826917a611ce5c5e23626fc)) of the broken DLS [`fundraiser-tools`](https://github.com/tezos/fundraiser-tools) which it also fixes.
 This is the only part of the code that interacts with private and sensible data.
 It then generates signatures for the declaration and for your Ethereum address.
-- `jstxencoder`: Node.js tool to serialize public key and signatures as a `tx-data` hexadecimal field.
-It allows to pass the three parameters to an Ethereum smart contract.

-## Signatures generation
+## Signature generation

 ### Inputs
 This information is required: